Be-Secure/besecure-ce-env-repo/README.md

     $ bes set BESMAN_USER_NAMESPACE <id>

-`Note: It is assumed that the source code repo as well as the assessment datastore repo has been forked to your namespace before you install an environment`
+`Note: It is assumed that the source code repo as well as the assessment datastore repo has been forked to your namespace before you install an environment.
+Make sure you have git configured in your system for a seamless experience.`

 ## 3. List environments